| Group | 5 | Melting point | 3017 oC, 5462.6 oF, 3290.15 K |

 Appearance

-A shiny, silvery metal that is very resistant to corrosion and so is used in equipment for handling corrosive materials.
+A shiny, silvery metal that is very resistant to corrosion.

 Uses

-Tantalum causes no immune response in mammals, so has found wide use in the making of surgical appliances.
-It can replace bone, for example in skull plates; as foil or wire it connects torn nerves; as woven gauze it binds abdominal muscle.
-Tantalum has also been used to make a variety of alloys.
+Tantalum causes no immune response in mammals, so has found wide use in the making of surgical implants.
+It can replace bone, for example in skull plates; as foil or wire it connects torn nerves; and as woven gauze it binds abdominal muscle.

 Biological role

-Tantalum has no known biological role, and is non-toxic.
+Tantalum has no known biological role.
+It is non-toxic.

 Natural abundance

-Tantalum occurs principally in the mineral columbite-tantalite, found in many places including Australia, Canada and Brazil.
-Separation of tantalum from niobium requires several complicated steps.
-It is obtained commercially as a by-product of tin extraction.
+Tantalum is sometimes, but only rarely, found uncombined in nature.
+It occurs mainly in the mineral columbite-tantalite, which also contains other metals including niobium.
+It is mined in many places including Australia, Canada and Brazil.
+There are several complicated steps involved in separating the tantalum from the niobium.
+A lot of tantalum is obtained commercially as a by-product of tin extraction.

 Electronegativity (Pauling scale) |